itargetds/TextBeautifier/README.md

 Why go to third-party services to convert text to popular fonts or create a gradient?

-Today, you can do it right on your MineCraft server ([with the PlaceholderAPI plugin](https://placeholderapi.com/)) !
+Today, you can do it right on your Minecraft server ([with the PlaceholderAPI plugin](https://placeholderapi.com/)) !

 Benefits of using TextBeautifier expansion: